BA (Hons)

 How You Study

 The course has three key strands to its delivery: practical/vocational study, design, and academic study.
-Across these three areas students will study and learn in a variety of environments including practical workshops, rehearsals, seminars, and lectures.
+Across these three areas you can study and learn in a variety of environments including practical workshops, rehearsals, seminars, and lectures.

 The course is designed to give you plenty of opportunities to develop core practical skills in Technical Theatre and Stage Management.
-Throughout your time at University, you will spend time working with our professional staff and independently in a host of environments including (but not limited to) stage spaces, workshops, rehearsal rooms, and design/creative labs.
+Throughout your time at University, you can spend time working with our professional staff and independently in a host of environments, including (but not limited to) stage spaces, workshops, rehearsal rooms, and our design/creative lab.

 Modules